Applying for a Notice or Certificate

 Shipping Reform Tax Incentives Scheme - Privacy Statement

-The Department of Infrastructure, Transport, Cities and Regional Development (the department) collects personal information in accordance with the Privacy Act 1988 (Privacy Act), and as authorised under the Shipping Reform (Tax Incentives) Act 2012, for the purpose of issuing notices and certificates for a shipping vessel under the scheme.
+The Department of Infrastructure, Transport, Regional Development and Communications (the department) collects personal information in accordance with the Privacy Act 1988 (Privacy Act), and as authorised under the Shipping Reform (Tax Incentives) Act 2012, for the purpose of issuing notices and certificates for a shipping vessel under the scheme.
 Personal information collected may be:

 - used by the department,

 - disclosed to other parties (e.g. other government agencies),

 - disclosed when required, or authorised by law, and

 - used for another purpose with your consent.